glass-ships/compass-bot/docs/Commands/gaming.md

     - Plus (+) to join the activity
     - Minus (-) to leave the activity
-    - Book (🕮) to see the current activity roster
+    - Book (🕮) to see the current activity roster and standby list

+    Once the activity is full, users who try to join will be added to "standby".

     Example:
     ![Example LFM](../images/lfm_example.png){ width="500" }